History of the District of Columbia Fire and Emergency Medical Services Department: Post-Ellerbe era

 Fire Chief Kenneth B. Ellerbe announced on June 3, 2014, that he would resign effective July 2, 2014.
 The Washington Post noted that Ellerbe's staunchest defender, Mayor Vincent Gray, lost the Democratic primary for mayor, and would not stand for reelection.
 The two frontrunners in the mayoral race, Muriel Bowser and David Catania, said they would not retain Ellerbe if they took office.
 Assistant Chief Eugene Jones was named Interim Fire Chief.

+Muriel E. Bowser was sworn in as the seventh Mayor of the District of Columbia on January 2, 2015.
+On March 2, 2015, Mayor Bowser named Gregory Dean as Chief of the District of Columbia Fire and Emergency Medical Services Department.
+Dean previously served for 10 years as the Fire EMS Chief for Seattle, Washington.

+Chief Dean's primary focus would be stabilizing emergency medical services, boosting the department’s understaffed ranks, addressing the increasing call volume, improving training for patient care, improving vehicle fleet reliability and improving operational safety.

-In June 2015, Jullette M. Saussy was named the medical director of DC Fire and EMS.
-On January 29, 2016, she announced her resignation from that position in a letter to Mayor Muriel Bowser.
+In June 2015, Jullette M. Saussy was selected to serve as the medical director of DC Fire and EMS.
+On January 29, 2016, just months after her appointment, she announced her resignation from that position in a letter to Mayor Muriel Bowser.
 In her letter, she called the department's culture "highly toxic to the delivery of any semblance of quality pre-hospital medical care."

+Dr. Robert P. Holman was appointed as the Interim Medical Director effective on February 16, 2016.
+Dr. Holman would ultimately be retained as the permanent Medical Director and is currently the Department’s longest-serving Medical Director.